-In response to the Court's judgments in Airtours, Schneider, and Tetra Laval, the Commission acknowledged that "the system put in place in 1990 [was] showing some signs of strain"80 and recognised that a "radical"81 package of measures was needed to allay criticism, ensure that future decisions would be based on firm evidence and solid investigative techniques that could be tested against "the cold metal of economic theory,82 and maintain the existing institutional framework in which the Commission approves or prohibits mergers.83 The Commission expressed determination that "these setbacks [should not be allowed] to distort our view of the Community's merger control policy," and resolved to "transform them into an opportunity for even deeper reform that originally envisaged."84
+Following the Court's judgments in Airtours, Schneider, and Tetra Laval, the Commission acknowledged that "the system put in place in 1990 [was] showing some signs of strain" and recognized that a "radical" package of measures was needed to allay criticism, ensure that future decisions would be based on firm evidence and solid investigative techniques that could be tested against "the cold metal of economic theory, and maintain the existing institutional framework in which the Commission approves or prohibits mergers.
+The Commission expressed determination that "these setbacks [should not be allowed] to distort our view of the Community's merger control policy," and resolved to "transform them into an opportunity for even deeper reform that originally envisaged."
+"87"

-On 11 December 2002, the Commission approved a "comprehensive merger control reform package, which is intended to deliver a world class regulatory system for firms seeking approval for their mergers and acquisitions in the [EU]."85 The package included a proposal for a wide-ranging revision of
+On December 11, 2002, the Commission approved a "comprehensive merger control reform package, which is intended to deliver a world class regulatory system for firms seeking approval for their mergers and acquisitions in the [EU]."
+The package included a proposal for